obsidianmd/obsidian-developer-docs/en/Developing/Ribbon actions.md

 }
 ```

 The first argument specifies which icon to use.
-For more information on the available icons, and how to add your own, refer to [[User interface/Icons|Icons]].
+For more information on the available icons, and how to add your own, refer to [[en/Developing/Icons|Icons]].